 All clear glass decorative accents you might have laying around are good candidates.
 (Warning: you’ll be tempted to use this on them all so you may have to reign yourself in.)

 I’ve used the sea glass spray in “aqua” but it also comes in different colors, including an amber as well as just a clear frosted glass spray paint.
 I can’t wait to try out the “seafoam” which makes gorgeous green sea glass.

 It’s fairly straightforward on how to use spray paint (duh), but I can share some tips I learned from my first go round:

-- Spray a very light coat from at least 12 inches away.
-If you hold the can closer, you will get much more opaque, intense color.
-This paint dries almost immediately with a thin coat…at least it did for me in our heat!
+- Spray a very light coat of paint from at least 12 inches away.
+If you hold the can closer, you’ll get a much more opaque, intense color.
+This paint dries almost immediately with a thin coat.
+At least it did for me in our heat.
 If you want more coverage or color, go back and spray a second very light coat.
 Better to go slow in thin layers and add.